 Best practices

-Use a small daily increase on new or inactive accounts (slower is safer).
+Use a small daily increase on new or inactive accounts.

 Avoid frequent limit changes—steady patterns look more natural.